Saluzzo: Duomo

-The Cathedral of Saluzzo, also known as the Cathedral, dedicated to the Virgin Mary of the Assumption, stands out for its Late-Gothic forms; built outside the walls just beyond Porta Santa Maria between 1491 and 1501, it was a bishop's seat starting from 1511.
-The façade is in exposed brick, adorned by three portals surmounted by terracotta gables that house statues of the apostles (central portal), while above the side there are the patron San Chiaffredo and San Costanzo.
-The interior has a covering made up of cross vaults, while the Baroque high altar with its large impact is of great impact eleven wooden statues by Carlo Giuseppe Plura and collaborators.
+The Cathedral of Saluzzo, also known as the Cathedral, dedicated to the Virgin Mary of the Assumption, stands out for its Late-Gothic forms; built outside the walls just beyond Porta Santa Maria between 1491 and 1501, it was a bishop's seat starting in 1511.
+The façade is in exposed brick, adorned by three portals surmounted by terracotta gables that house statues of the apostles (central portal), while above the side there are the patrons San Chiaffredo and San Costanzo.
+The interior has a covering made up of cross vaults, while the Baroque high altar, with its large impact, is of great impact eleven wooden statues by Carlo Giuseppe Plura and collaborators.
 In the central nave, you can admire a precious fourteenth-century wooden crucifix.
 To the left of the main altar is the Chapel of the SS.
 Sacramento, with a polyptych by the Flemish artist of French origin Hans Clemer, better known as Maestro d'Elva.

 Toponymy

-The Marquisate of Saluzzo was the seat of a Piedmontese principality whose history is closely linked to that of its powerful neighbor, the House of Savoy, until its definitive incorporation obtained in 1601 by Duke Charles Emmanuel.
+The Marquisate of Saluzzo was the seat of a Piedmontese principality whose history is closely linked to that of its powerful neighbour, the House of Savoy, until its definitive incorporation, obtained in 1601 by Duke Charles Emmanuel I.

 The French name of Saluces was given to the city during the period of French domination.
-There are many traces of this francization still today as on the pediment of the casa cavassa today transformed into a museum where you can read the motto "right whatever it is."
+There are many traces of this francization still today, such as on the pediment of the casa cavassa today transformed into a museum, where you can read the motto "right whatever it is."